dyrector-io/blog/content/blog/2023-02-14-vaultwarden-setup-dyrectorio/index.md

 The only remaining step is to deploy Vaultwarden to the VPS.

-## Step 5: Deploy Vaultwarden to your VPS in dyrectorio
+## Step 5: Deploy Vaultwarden to your VPS using dyrectorio

 Click on `Templates` on the left and select Vaultwarden from the templates listed by clicking `Add`.